Bragado/RedReader/esofDocs/Model Process.md

-3. **Working software is delivered frequently (weeks rather than months)**
+3. **Working software is delivered frequently (weeks rather than months)** Referring to the second table, the new versions don't come out every day to release a new feature or fix some bugs and that's due to the Alpha versions.

 Sugestão: A tabela prova isso e a implementação das alpha versions também

 4. **Close, daily cooperation between business people and developers**